Home Page

 Before you start with the lessons and examples on this website you need to know a few things about .NET and the various versions of the Framework.

-The .NET examples used on this website are targeted for the .NET Framework version 3.5 and Visual Web Developer 2008 Express Edition.
-That said, they may also work with older .NET versions.
-The examples will also work with the full Visual Studio .NET IDE tool most of the time.
-The full Visual Studio .NET however may look slightly different than the Express version in some of the screenshots used.
-This is because the full Visual Studio .NET has additional features not available in the Express versions.
+The .NET examples used on this website are targeted for the .NET Framework version 3.5 and Visual Studio Express 2008.
+That said, they may also work with .NET version 2.0 and Visual Studio Express 2005.
+The examples may also work with the full license Visual Studio .NET IDE tool.
+The fully licensed Visual Studio .NET however may look slightly different than the Express version in some of the screenshots used.
+This is because full VS.NET has additional features not available in the Express versions.
+Also please note that the Express versions are separated into Visual C# and Visual Web Developer.
+Visual C# is for writing Windows desktop applications, command line applications and class libraries.
+Visual Web Developer is for writing ASP.NET web applications and web services.

-You will also have to build on the examples that you find with some guidance from expert level ASP.NET/C# programmers like myself.
+Before you begin looking for books and online materials I will tell you a little bit about my experience with learning C# and what I recommend for newbies.
+First, there really is no one book, CD, or website that will teach you everything you need to know about C#.
+Some materials are geared towards helping you pass a certification exam, whereas other materials may advertise to teach you C# in 21 days or 24 hours.
+Each has its purpose and you will need to read chapters from various books and online websites to learn C# practically and be able to really use it.
+You will also have to build on the examples that you find with some advice from senior level C# programmers like myself.
 Let’s face it, “Hello World” just isn’t enough; you have to go beyond that and build on your learning incrementally.
-That is what we will do here together and you will get better and better at it over time.
-By combining the material on this website, external recommended material from free online resources, books that you like and advice from good programmers you know, you will be getting the complete set of tools to practically learn ASP.NET with C#.
+That is what we will do here together.
+By combining the material on this website, external material from free online resources, books that you like and advice from programmers you know, you will be getting the complete set of tools to teach you practical C#.

-10 Comments »
+2 Comments »

 1. the introduction is superb. will try to follow your guidelines.